 In additional to traditional degree programs, Sturm offers substantive law courses?some of which cannot be found anywhere else in the nation?in Spanish and Russian.
 You'll also find a number of unique writing courses, including those that focus on negotiating and drafting agreements.

 A hallmark of innovation as well as tradition, Sturm is the first law school in the nation to earn certification by the U.S. Green Building Council.

 The professional and continuing studies offered at University College provide educational experiences specifically designed for busy adults.
 Our faculty and staff understand the challenges of balancing family, work and school, and offer both online and evening classes.
-Select from 10 graduate programs, 39 graduate certificates, a bachelor's completion program, language classes and personal enrichment programs.
-With every graduate program, you'll find high-quality, career-relevant courses that integrate applied content and effective instruction to prepare you for career advancement and professional growth.
+Select from 10 graduate programs, 39 graduate certificates, a bachelor's completion program and personal enrichment programs.
+With every graduate program, you'll find career-relevant courses that integrate applied content and effective instruction to prepare you for career advancement and professional growth.

 Interdisciplinary Degree Programs